MicrosoftDocs/VBA-Docs/api/Excel.Shape.VerticalFlip.md

 ## Example

-This example restores each shape on _myDocument_ to its original state if it's been flipped horizontally or vertically.
+This example restores each shape on _myDocument_ to its original state if it has been flipped horizontally or vertically.

 ```vb
 Set myDocument = Worksheets(1)